 I am a big fan of adding produce to recipes when it adds flavor or enhances the texture.
 (I mean clearly, just look at my Recipe Index!)
 And adding fruits and veggies to easy to eat foods like muffins, meatballs, pasta, smoothies, and popsicles makes it easy for everyone to eat well, including caregivers.
 But for kids to eat these foods when they’re older and without us, they need to know they’re eating them.
 And like them.
 At least sometimes.

 So the next time you add cauliflower to a smoothie, have your kids put it into the blender and watch it disappear together.
 When you make pasta sauce with extra veggies, tell the kids at the dinner table why their sauce tastes so good.

-It takes kids (and adults) a lot of time and experiences with foods to eat a broader range.
-This is a normal part of childhood development (you can read more about Neophobia) that we can work through, rather than try to subvert.
+It takes kids (and adults) a lot of time and experiences with foods to eat a broad range.
+This is a normal part of childhood development (you can read more about neophobia) that we can work through over time.
+Promise!